NasosG/pik_pok/README.md

 ## Requirements

-1. Latest version of PHP.
+1. PHP version 7.0 or later.

 ## Bugs and Issues